weilandtd/yeast-GEM/README.md

    * `checkMetBalance.m`: Shows rxns that consume/produce a given metabolite in the model.
    * `makeFormulasCompliant.m`: Fixes the compliance problems of some metabolite formulas.
    * `modelCorrections.m`: Corrects various issues in yeast7 (biomass composition, proton balance, Ox.Pho., GAM and NGAM).
+   * `takeOutFromFormula.m`: Takes away from formula each of the elements specified.
 * `otherChanges`: Folder with other types of changes.
    * `anaerobicModel.m`: Transforms the model to anaerobic conditions.
    * `clusterBiomass.m`: Separates the biomass in 5 main components: protein, carbohydrate, lipid, RNA and DNA.